Film, TV and Stage Design with Foundation Year

 Research Methods for Film, Television and Stage Design

-The main purpose of this module is for you to undertake the research and develop a Design Brief for your major project.
+The main purpose of this module is for you to undertake the research and develop a design brief for your major project.
 You will be required to identify and interpret a script or programme/film type, research different approaches, undertake historical and cultural research and explore the visual metaphor.

 Negotiated Major Project

-Building upon the work you produced in the previous Research Methods the final self-directed project acts as a conclusion to the course.
+Building upon the work you produced in the previous Research Methods module, this final self-directed project acts as a conclusion to the course.
 As such, it enables you to continue in the development of a personalised programme of study, supporting and enhancing your career aspirations.
 The module also provides a platform for you to initiate engagement with industry over an extended period, providing valuable experience for your potential career direction.

 Please note that it may not be possible to deliver the full list of options every year as this will depend on factors such as how many students choose a particular option.
 Exact modules may also vary in order to keep content current.
 When accepting your offer of a place to study on this programme, you should be aware that not all optional modules will be running each year.
 Your tutor will be able to advise you as to the available options on or before the start of the programme.
 Whilst the University tries to ensure that you are able to undertake your preferred options, it cannot guarantee this.